HugoGomes7/Dev-Agency/README.md

-# Project Dashboard
+# Dev Agency
 ![GitHub](https://img.shields.io/github/license/HugoGomes7/dev-agency)

-# Sobre o projeto
+# About the project

 https://dev-agency.netlify.app

-Dev Agency é um website responsivo de uma agência que foi desenvolvido com HTML e CSS puro.
+Dev Agency is a responsive agency website that was developed with pure HTML and CSS.

-Consiste em apresentar um layout responsivo para todos os tamanhos de tela.
+It consists of presenting a responsive layout for all screen sizes.

 ## Layout web
 ![Web 1](https://github.com/HugoGomes7/dev-agency/blob/main/assets/home%20screen.jpg)